fommil/fpmortals/manuscript/wip.md

 ### `MonadError`

-Typically things that *write* a polymorphic value have a `Contravariant`, and things that *read* a polymorphic value have a `Functor`.
+Typically things that *write* out a polymorphic value have a `Contravariant`, and things that *read* into a polymorphic value have a `Functor`.
 However, it is very much expected that reading a value can fail.
-For example, if we have a default `String` it does not mean that we can simply derive a default `String Refined NonEmpty`
+For example, if we have a default `String` it does not mean that we can simply derive a default `String Refined NonEmpty` from it

 {lang="text"}
 ~~~~~~~~